NeverEndingChapters/NeverEndingChapters/README.md

 - 👋 Hi, I’m @NeverEndingChapters
 - 👀 I’m interested in Creating
-- 🌱 I’m currently learning python and making a discord bot with it
+- 🌱 I’m currently learning python
+- I'm working on coding a Discord bot and hosting it on a Raspberry Pi

 <!---
 NeverEndingChapters/NeverEndingChapters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.